coneiric/monero-site/_i18n/template/resources/developer-guides/wallet-rpc.md

 ### **getaddress**

-Return the wallet's address.
+Return the wallet's addresses for an account.
+Optionally filter for specific set of subaddresses.

-Inputs: *None*.
+Inputs:

+* *account_index* - unsigned int; Return subaddresses for this account.
+* *address_index* - array of unsigned int; (Optional) List of subaddresses to return from an account.

 Outputs: